TSnake41/raylib-lua/README.md

-You can make raylib-lua (raylua) partially compatible with [original raylib-lua](https://github.com/raysan5/raylib-lua) or [raylib-lua-sol](https://github.com/RobLoach/raylib-lua-sol) with global API by adding `setmetatable(_G, { __index = rl })` on the first line.
+You can make raylib-lua (raylua) partially compatible with [original raylib-lua](https://github.com/raysan5/raylib-lua) or [raylib-lua-sol](https://github.com/RobLoach/raylib-lua-sol) with the global API by adding `setmetatable(_G, { __index = rl })` on the first line.

 This will allow direct use of the raylib binding through globals instead of `rl` table.